October 16, 2025

 Offshore BPO vendors are located in countries far away from where the buying company is located.
 This would normally indicate that the outsourcing vendor can offer something that is not available domestically or in any of the neighboring countries, such as lower labor costs.

-In the early days of outsourcing, this option was only available to the large companies that could afford to travel and learn to do business where the cultures and regulations were different.
+In the early days of outsourcing, this option was only available to large companies that could afford to travel and learn to do business in cultures and regulatory environments that were different from their own.
 Today, it’s not only a luxury of large companies, thanks to advancements in technology and the fact that most markets are welcoming foreign business.

 Example: A U.S.-based company outsourcing its human resource operations to a vendor in the Philippines.
 The Philippines has a strong English-speaking workforce and cultural affinity with the U.S., making it an appealing choice.